 The OIG did not open any new allegation cases during the recent six-month period.
-There were no prior open cases to start the period.
+The one case opened prior to the start of the period remains open at the end of the period.
 No criminal investigations were performed during the period.